radiant-rstats/docs/model/app/logistic.md

-> Estimate a Logistic regression (or a Probit model)
+> Estimate a Logistic regression for classification

 ### Functionality